Forest-Economics-Goettingen/optimLanduse/README.md

 means to enhance ecosystem functioning in farms in Panama, while maintaining important economic functions.
-Gosling et al. (2020) therefore used the here presented optimization model to understand smallholder farmers’ perceptions and values of agroforestry systems.
+Gosling et al. (2020) therefore used the here presented optimization model to understand smallholder farmer’s perceptions and values of agroforestry systems.
-They identified 10 relevant indicators for a predefined set of land-cover alternatives, which represent the farmers’ goals (such as long and short-term income or labor demand, as well as carbon and water regulation).
+They identified 10 relevant indicators for a predefined set of land-cover alternatives, which represent the farmer’s goals (such as long and short-term income or labor demand, as well as carbon and water regulation).
 A survey with local farmers provided the empirical basis in the form of the farmer’s expectations on the indicator performance of